redhat-gamedev/srt-godot-client/README.md

 You can follow this guide https://medium.com/@robert.broeckelmann/openid-connect-authorization-code-flow-with-red-hat-sso-d141dde4ed3f until "Setup Red Hat SSO Client Configuration".
 This guide works for keycloak too.

+Note: The "valid redirect uri" is the location where keycloak sends the access token once the app has been successfully authorized ( Clients -> <your client> -> Valid redirect URIs).
+For that reason we run a server from this client and by default it listen to 127.0.0.1:31419.
+In that case, the "valid redirect uri" to set in keycloak is http://127.0.0.1:31419

 #### create github auth app

 * Go in your github account and click settings